Sentence spacing: Style guides

-Early style guides for typesetting used a wider space between sentences than between words—"traditional spacing", as shown in the illustration to the right.
+Early style guides for typesetting used a wider space between sentences than between words: "traditional spacing", as shown here.
 During the 20th century, style guides commonly mandated two spaces between sentences for typewritten manuscripts, which were used prior to professionally typesetting the work.
 As computer desktop publishing became commonplace, typewritten manuscripts became less relevant and most style guides stopped making distinctions between manuscripts and final typeset products.
 In the same period, style guides began changing their guidance on sentence spacing.
 The 1969 edition of the Chicago Manual of Style used em spaces between sentences in its text; by the 2003 edition it had changed to single sentence spacing for both manuscript and print.
-By the 1980s, the United Kingdom's Hart's Rules (1983) had shifted to single sentence spacing.
+By the 1980s the United Kingdom's Hart's Rules (1983) had shifted to single sentence spacing.
 Other style guides followed suit in the 1990s.
 Soon after the beginning of the 21st century, the majority of style guides had changed to indicate that only one word space was proper between sentences.

 Modern style guides provide standards and guidance for the written language.
 These works are important to writers, since "virtually all professional editors work closely with one of them in editing a manuscript for publication".
 Late editions of comprehensive style guides, such as the Oxford Style Manual (2003) in the United Kingdom and the Chicago Manual of Style (2010) in the United States, provide standards for a wide variety of writing and design topics, including sentence spacing.
 The majority of style guides now prescribe the use of a single space after terminal punctuation in final written works and publications.
 A few style guides allow double sentence spacing for draft work, and the Gregg Reference Manual makes room for double and single sentence spacing based on author preferences.
 Web design guides do not usually provide guidance on this topic, as "HTML refuses to recognize double spaces altogether".
 These works themselves follow the current publication standard of single sentence spacing.